Skip to main content

 • Long Form

-If your business falls under the $1,230,000 revenue limit, then you don’t owe any franchise tax.
+If your business falls under the $2,470,000 revenue limit, then you don’t owe any franchise tax, but you may still need to file a Public Information Report or Ownership Information Report.
 If you are above the limit, you can choose to fill out and file the EZ Computation form or to take the time to fill out the Long Form.

-You can download the Franchise Tax Report forms from the Comptroller and submit them by mail to the following address:
+You can download the Franchise Tax, PIR, or OIR form you need from the Comptroller and submit them by mail to the following address:

 Texas Comptroller of Public Accounts